Software Toolchain¶

 use of various external libraries, and involve automated building and

-The recommend way of developing your projects is to use VSCode plus the Docker Dev Container extension (see below), but you can also install all of the software locally if you prefer.
+The recommend way of developing your projects is to use VSCode plus either the Docker Dev Container extension or Nix (see below), but you can also install all of the software locally if you prefer.
 [1]

 Git¶